 - First, locate the damaged piece(s) of vinyl siding that you want to replace.

-- Next, start at one end of the damaged siding piece and slide your zip tool along the bottom edge.
+- Next, start at one end of the damaged siding piece and slide your zip tool along the bottom edge of the piece.

 - Once you feel the tool hook, pull the tool down and out to unhook the damaged piece from the piece below it.